HEXRD/hexrdgui-docs/docs/configuration/images.md

 ![Manually Enter Omega](img/manually_enter_omegas.gif)

-Once the entire form has been completed you can press `Okay` and the [Simple Image Series](#simple-image-series) dialog will be launched to complete the import!
+Once the entire form has been completed you can press `OK` and the [Simple Image Series](#simple-image-series) dialog will be launched to complete the import!

 ## LLNL Import Tool